youngdjn/changing-forests-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm Derek Young, a Research Ecologist in the Department of Plant Sciences at UC Davis working at the intersection of **forest disturbance ecology** and **data science**.
-I also work part-time as a forest data scientist at [Vibrant Planet](https://www.vibrantplanet.net/).
+The **Forest Change Analysis Lab** (FOCAL) (*website coming soon!*) is led by Derek Young, a faculty member of the [Graduate Group in Ecology](https://ecology.ucdavis.edu/) and a Research Ecologist in the [Department of Plant Sciences](https://www.plantsciences.ucdavis.edu/) at UC Davis.

-I collect and analyze data to inform forest management in an era of climate change, drought, and large high-severity wildfires.
-I rely as much on **large geospatial datasets** as on **field-based measurements** of forests.
-I work closely with forest managers in an effort to tailor my research to pressing forest management needs.
+We work at the intersection of **forest disturbance ecology** and **data science**.
+We collect and analyze data to inform forest management in an era of climate change, drought, and large high-severity wildfires.
+We rely as much on **large geospatial datasets** as on **field-based measurements** of forests.
+We work closely with forest managers in an effort to address pressing forest management needs.

-Questions that drive my work include:
+Questions that drive our work include:

 * How will changes in climate and fire behavior interact to affect the natural capacity of forests to recover from disturbance?
 * After high-severity wildfire, where should managers focus on planting tree seedlings---and what exactly should they plant---to most efficiently restore resilient forests?